katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 ### Description

-Provide a clear and concise summary of the bug you encountered in the documentation or the section of the documentation that needs improvement.
-Explain why you think the documentation should be adjusted and also describe its impact.
+Provide a clear and concise summary of the bug you encountered in the documentation or the documentation section that needs improvement.
+Explain why you think the documentation should be adjusted and describe its impact.

--   __Keep it short and concise__ – if the bug and it's impact can be precisely explained in one or two sentences, perfect.
-Don't eleborate, as maintainers and future users will be grateful for having to read less.
+-   __Keep it short and concise__ – if the bug and its impact can be precisely explained in one or two sentences, perfect.
+Don't elaborate, as maintainers and future users will be grateful for having to read less.

--   __One bug at a time__ – if you encountered multiple unrelated bugs on different sites of the documentation, please create separate issues.
-Don't report more than one bug in the same issue, as this makes identifying them difficult.
+-   __One bug at a time__ – if you encounter multiple unrelated bugs on different documentation sites, please create separate issues.
+Don't report more than one bug in the same issue, which makes identifying them difficult.

 > __Why we need this__: for us to understand the problem you have found or the